iandreariley/pisa_visualization/README.md

 - The region code was read in by R as a numeric variable, rather than a string.
 This wasn't a huge problem; however it raised the question of whether it was adding any value at all.

+A cursory Google search yielded a [Washington Post][2] article which explained that the reason for separating the three states mentioned above were used as benchmarks for the US.
+The total observations from those three states is greater than the total number of observations for the rest of the US, so I decided to keep them separate from the US data, in order not to overrepresent those states in the US scores.

+Impution seemed like a bad way to handle the immegration_age variable.
+Looking at the birth_country variable, which is only about 1.8% NAs, its evident that most students were born in the country in which they were taking the test.
+Therefore I assumed that most of the NAs in the immegration_age variable are students who are not immigrants, and that the limited amount of data will be helpful anyway.

+The region variable I kept because I may have decided to use it later.

 ## References

 1. http://stackoverflow.com